dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- Navigating to a non-existing tag using a NuxtLink client-side show the spinner forever (it works fine with SSR -> Show the 404 page) - Might not be an issue "in prod"
 - When the menu is visible we should not do the header transition when scrolling, it hides the menu for a little time
 - The about and hireme pages need more images
 - I should try a wrapping flex layout on the contact page instead of that weird grid